Counterfactual Concept Bottleneck Models: Experiments

 Our experiments aim to answer the following questions: \begin{itemize} \item \textbf{What? \textbf{prediction generalization}:} Do CF-CBMs attain similar task/concept accuracy as standard CBMs? \item \textbf{How? \textbf{intervention impact}: }Does optimizing counterfactual generation end-to-end with the predictor alter the importance assigned by the model to each concept? \item \textbf{Why not? \textbf{counterfactual actionability}: } Can CF-CBMs produce valid, plausible, efficient counterfactuals?
 Can CF-CBMs generate accurate task-driven interventions? \end{itemize} This section describes essential information about experiments.
 We provide further details in Appendix~\ref{app:experiments}.

-\paragraph{Data \& task setup} In our experiments we use three different datasets commonly used to evaluate CBMs: dSprites~\citep{dsprites17}, where the task is to predict specific combinations of objects having different shapes, positions, sizes and colours; MNIST addition~\citep{manhaeve2018deepproblog}, where the task is to predict the sum of two digits; and CUB~\citep{cub}, where the task is to predict bird species based on bird characteristics.
-In all experiments, images are encoded using a pre-trained ResNet18~\citep{he2015deep}.
+\paragraph{Data \& task setup} In our experiments we use \reviewed{five} different datasets commonly used to evaluate CBMs: dSprites~\citep{dsprites17}, where the task is to predict specific combinations of objects having different shapes, positions, sizes and colours; MNIST addition~\citep{manhaeve2018deepproblog}, where the task is to predict the sum of two digits; and CUB~\citep{cub}, where the task is to predict bird species based on bird characteristics; \reviewed{CIFAR10 \citep{cifar10}, where the task is to classify the object in the image, and SIIM Pneumothorax \citep{SIIM-ACR}, where the task is to determine whether the X-ray scan indicates Pneumothorax.
+These two datasets do not include concept annotations, so we extract them following the method proposed in \cite{oikarinen2023labelfree}.} In all experiments, images are encoded using a pre-trained ResNet18~\citep{he2015deep} \reviewed{(dSpties, MNIST Add, CUB), CLIP ViTB16 \citep{radford2021learningtransferablevisualmodels}(CIFAR10) or CXR-CLIP \citep{You_2023} (SIIM Pneumothorax).}